 What he did was ask the questions that were nagging at his head and his heart.
 Yes, he doubted but he found the reassurance of God’s presence and power that he needed to move forward with his faith.

 Thomas became a successful church planter.
 And according to church tradition, he wrote his memoirs, called The Gospel According to Thomas.
 And Thomas died a martyr’s death, loyal until the very end.

 All of that, from the most famous doubter of all time!

 Thomas was singled out for asking the questions any one of us would ask and he got a bad rap for it.

 But Thomas’ doubting gives us the freedom to voice our own questions and doubts.

-Because believing is as much about doubting, about asking the questions, as it is about anything else.
+You see, believing is as much about doubting, about asking the questions, as it is about anything else.

 We may not want to be like Thomas, but we all, indisputably, are.

-If you would, start here: ask the questions.
+So, ask the questions.
 Air your doubts.
 Shout your queries to the sky.
 And then be patient because God will give you just what you need to become faithful followers of Jesus.